 Salt.
 Helps balance the sweetness.

 Easter Eggs.
-I use Cadbury mini eggs because they give off such a stunning colour, but you can use whatever leftover Easter eggs you have in your cupboard.
+I use Cadbury mini eggs or M&M Crispy Eggs, but you can use whatever leftover Easter eggs you have in your cupboard.

 Please check the recipe card for full list of ingredients and quantity.